Paton Lab Computing Resources

 alias acme='ssh $USER@acme.chem.colostate.edu'

 To gain access to ACME, contact an admin to make an account.
-The current admin for the Paton group is Abhijeet, and from the Kim group you can go to Yeonjoon, Sabari, or Collin (June 2023).
+The current admin for the Paton group is Abhijeet, and from the Kim group you can go to Sabari, or Collin (October 2024).

 Local Resources

 The Paton lab also has a number of local machines available to students to use.
-These machines do not have a queueing system like many other computers do, but are useful for different tasks you may have.
+These machines do not have a queueing system like ACME of the HPCs, but are useful for different tasks you may have.

 Here are aliases to the local CSU resources: